 Good infection prevention and control is central to reducing and delaying the spread of coronavirus.
+Key infection control resources are highlighted here.

 Guidance for those working in care homes providing information on how to work safely during this period of sustained transmission of COVID-19.
 Includes guidance on use of PPE.